-For multidimensional data, Lempel and Ziv showed~\cite{2DLZ} that universal coding of images is possible by first transforming the image to a 1-dimensional stream (scanning the image with a Peano-Hilbert curve, a special type of Hamilton path), and then applying the 1-dimensional algorithm LZ78.
-The idea behind that approach is that the Peano-Hilbert curve scans hierarchically complete blocks before leaving them, maintaining most of local correlations that way.
+Many formats for lossless data compression, like ZIP, are based on the implementation of the algorithms proposed by Lempel and Ziv (LZ) LZ77~\cite{LZ77} and LZ78~\cite{LZ78}, or variants of them, like the Welch modification~\cite{LZW}.
+The LZ algorithms allow to construct universally typical libraries.
+However, they are designed as text compression schemes, i.e., for $1$-dimensional data sources.
+Lempel and Ziv~\cite{2DLZ} showed that universal coding of images is possible by first transforming the image to a $1$-dimensional stream (scanning the image with a Peano-Hilbert curve, a special type of Hamilton path) and then applying the $1$-dimensional algorithm LZ78.
+The idea behind that approach is that the Peano-Hilbert curve scans hierarchically complete blocks before leaving them, maintaining most local correlations that way.
 In contrast, a simple row-by-row scan only preserves horizontal correlations.
-But with the Peano curve approach, while preserving local correlations in any non-horizontal direction, too, these correlations are much encrypted due to the inevitably fractal nature of that space-filling curve.
+But with the Peano curve approach, while preserving local correlations in any non-horizontal direction, these correlations are much encrypted due to the inevitably fractal nature of that space-filling curve.

-We take the point of view that the techniques of packing and counting can be better exploited in data compression with priorly unknown distributions if, instead of transforming the `image' into a dim-1-stream by scanning it with a curve, the multi-dimensional block structure is left untouched.
-This will allow to take more advantage of multidimensional correlations between neighboring parts of data, speed up the convergence of the counting statistics, and in turn fasten estimation and data compression tasks.
+We take the point of view that the techniques of packing and counting can be better exploited in data compression with unknown distributions if, instead of transforming the `image' into a $1$-dimensional stream by scanning it with a curve, the multidimensional block structure is left untouched.
+This will allow to take more advantage of multidimensional correlations between neighbouring parts of the data, speed up the convergence of the counting statistics, and in turn fasten estimation and compression.
 This approach will be carried out in a forthcoming paper.
-The idea of the present paper is to extend relevant theoretical results about typical sets and universally typical sets to a truly multidimensional sampling window setting.
-The proofs of these extensions are guided by the discussion of the 1-dimensional situation in Shield's monograph~\cite{Shields96}.
+The idea of the present paper is to extend theoretical results about typical sampling sets and universally typical sets to a truly multidimensional sampling-window setting.
+The proofs of these extensions are guided by the discussion of the $1$-dimensional situation in Shields' monograph~\cite{Shields96}.

-\section{Settings}
+\section{SETTINGS}